oeru/docker-wpms/README.md

 1. Run `docker-compose up -d && docker-compose logs -f`, wait for it to initialize completely (you'll be shown the debugging information spat out by the containers - hit CTRL-C to get out of the logging - this won't shut down your containers - use `docker-compose stop` to do that), and visit `http://YOUR_DOMAIN` or `http://localhost:8080`.

+# Tweaking the docker containers

+If you want to tweak the docker containers somehow, you can do that by editing the relevant Dockerfile and possibly the supporting files.
+Note that you might need to change the name of the image you're using to reflect your own build.
+The README.md in the Docker directories (cron, php, and nginx) can give you some insights about image names... or the sample docker-compose.yml file - you can always consult the [Docker Hub](https://hub.doocker.com) and check the age of a given image (e.g. [oeru/php72-fpm](https://hub.docker.com/repository/docker/oeru/php72-fpm))  or look at the [oeru organisation](https://hub.docker.com/orgs/oeru) in case we've updated the image name - you'll see we've also got [oeru/php74-fpm](https://hub.docker.com/repository/docker/oeru/php74-fpm) - just make sure all the other needed containers are available - we build a LOT of different Docker images!

 # Supported Docker versions

 This has been tested on Docker 1.13.1+ on Ubuntu Linux 16.04-20.04 and requires Docker 1.10.x or better.